launchdarkly/gha-flags/README.md

 ### Dynamic user key

-This example evaluates a flag with the user key being the username of the user that initiated the workflow run.
+This example evaluates a flag for a user.
+Here, the user key of the LaunchDarkly user is the username of the GitHub user who initiated the workflow run.

 _Read more: [GitHub Actions Contexts](https://docs.github.com/en/actions/learn-github-actions/contexts)_